learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 ___Material UI (MUI)___

 [MUI](https://mui.com/) is a popular library of UI design components made for React.
+These components are essentially pre-made "features" that you can immediately use, such as buttons, navbars, pop-ups, etc.

 ___Ant Design___